SimonBrandner/apo-cube/docs/technical.md

 interaction through rotary knobs, with visual feedback via LEDs.

-We chose C++ for its object-oriented programming (OOP) features, such as classes and encapsulation, which are more challenging to implement in pure C.
+We chose C++ for its object-oriented programming (OOP) features, such as classes and encapsulation, which are very useful but absent in C.

-The project builds upon the default [MZ APO template](https://cw.fel.cvut.cz/b242/courses/b35apo/semestral/template), which provides basic functions for communicating with the MZ_APO hardware.
+The project builds upon the default [MZ APO template](https://cw.fel.cvut.cz/b242/courses/b35apo/semestral/template), which provides basic functions for working with the MZ_APO hardware.

 ---